Prototype theory

 Prototype theory is a theory of categorization in cognitive science, particularly in psychology and cognitive linguistics, in which there is a graded degree of belonging to a conceptual category, and some members are more central than others.
 It emerged in 1971 with the work of psychologist Eleanor Rosch, and it has been described as a "Copernican Revolution" in the theory of categorization for its departure from the traditional Aristotelian categories.
 It has been criticized by those that still endorse the traditional theory of categories, like linguist Eugenio Coseriu and other proponents of the structural semantics paradigm.

-In this prototype theory, any given concept in any given language has a real world example that best represents this concept.
+In prototype theory, any given concept in any given language has a real world example that best represents this concept.
 For example: when asked to give an example of the concept furniture, a couch is more frequently cited than, say, a wardrobe.
 Prototype theory has also been applied in linguistics, as part of the mapping from phonological structure to semantics.

 In formulating prototype theory, Rosch drew in part from previous insights in particular the formulation of a category model based on family resemblance by Wittgenstein (1953), and by Roger Brown's How shall a thing be called?
 (1958).